M.Ed. in Kinesiology—Kinesiology for Individuals with Disabilities

-The Master's Program in Adapted Physical Education at the University of Virginia is best known for its emphasis on daily practical experiences.
+The Master's Program in Kinesiology for Individuals with Disabilities at the University of Virginia is best known for its emphasis on daily practical experiences.
 We feel that daily practical experiences, supplemented by formal coursework with internationally known faculty in physical education special education, and counseling, is the best way to prepare our students to become master teachers.
 Also, we feel that it is important for University students to be a part of the greater Charlottesville community and support the community with efforts to provide services to children and adults with disabilities.
 As such, the Master's Program provides several different practicum experiences that are tied directly with Charlottesville and Albemarle County programs.
-For example, through a cooperative program jointly sponsored by the University of Virginia and Albemarle County Public Schools, our students serve as part-time adapted physical education specialists in local Albemarle County Public Schools.
-This unique arrangement allows our students to get daily, hands-on experience working with children with disabilities, their parents, staff, and administration from local public schools.
+For example, through a cooperative program jointly sponsored by the University of Virginia and Albemarle County Public Schools, our students serve as part-time adapted physical education specialists and work with physical and occupational therapists in local Albemarle County Public Schools.
+This unique arrangement allows our students to get daily, hands-on experience working as a member of a multidisciplinary team with children with disabilities, their parents, staff, and administration from local public schools.
 In turn, Albemarle County Schools get needed adapted physical education services at a fraction of the cost of full-time teachers.
 Over the past five years, students in the Adapted Physical Education Program at the University of Virginia have provided services to over 150 children with disabilities 2 to 13 years of age in 14 different Albemarle County Schools.

 Another service component of our program is providing support to local sports and recreation organizations serving children and adults with disabilities.
 In the past several years, our students have served as coaches and provided other forms of assistance to our local Special Olympics Program in volleyball, swimming, soccer, track and field, and basketball.
 Also, our students served as support staff at Virginia Wheelchair Games held each year at Woodrow Wilson Rehabilitation Center in Fishersville, VA.
 Most recently, our students have provided physical education and recreation services to the Virginia Institute on Autism (VIA).
 Again, these practical experiences help our students learn more about children and adults with disabilities while at the same time providing support to important community programs.